 When conducting genealogical research, it is vital – and also extremely fun – to collect as many records as possible regarding the research subject in order to gain a fuller picture of the life of that individual.
 This applies to all types of records, such as birth and death certificates, censuses, obituaries, church records, and ship manifests, to name a few.

 In today’s digital world, information is often accessed through search engines that scan indexes.
 These indexes are created when someone reads an original record and extracts the pertinent information.
 You don’t get to see the image itself, but you essentially get a summary of what it says.
 Many records on sites like MyHeritage, Ancestry, and FamilySearch fall into this category.
 An important thing to remember is that when an indexed record is found, the index only provides a few extracted elements of that record – just enough to make the record searchable.
 It is very seldom that every detail was extracted from the record.
-While the indexed record often provides pertinent information that can move the research forward, the ideal is to go one step further and access an image of the original record in order to glean from that record every possible kernel of information.
+While the indexed record often provides pertinent information that can move the research forward, the idea is to go one step further and access an image of the original record in order to glean from that record every possible kernel of information.

 Case in point: I researched the life of Martha Harris who was born in 1799 in Coventry, England.
 First I utilized search engines that could scan through millions of indexes and pinpoint records possibly relating to Martha; then, I acquired the corresponding original records where possible.